knpuniversity/symfony/knpu/extra-form-theming/form-theme-validation-icon.md

 the main, `_form.html.twig` template.
 Once you're inside of a form theme block, these become *local* variables.

-To see this in action, call `dump()` with no arguments, to print *all* the variables we can use.
+To see this in action, call `dump()` with no arguments.
+This will print *all* the variables we can use.

-Refresh thes page.
+Refresh the page.
 Ah, now we have a big dump before *every* single field: revealing all of the variables we have access to.
 And it doesn't matter *which* block you're
 overriding: you always have access to this same, big group of variables.
 We can use these to only add that `has-feedback` class *if* there is an error.

 Remove the dump.
 Then, set a new variable called `showErrorIcon`.
 Copy *all* of the logic from the if statement below that controls whether or not the `has-error` class is added and paste it here.
-The most important variable is `valid`: if this is true, the field failed validation.
+The most important variable is `valid`: if this is false, the field failed validation.
 Don't worry about the `compound` variable - we'll talk about that soon.